I don’t know why Jeep used that cable but apparently, it’s a hard cable to find.

 Step 3: Using a box cutter, carefully cut the tape the corrugate loom and cables together.

-Step 5: Place the ring end of the new battery cable on the engine ground stud, then install the alternator ground wire (with the new end) and replace the nut.
+Step 6: Place the ring end of the new battery cable on the engine ground stud, then install the alternator ground wire with the new end from step 5, and replace the nut.

 The chassis ground on our cables is a few inches longer that stock for ease of installation.